 - With presence determined by phone location, Home & Away Routines can automatically turn your Nest cameras on and off.

 You can set up and edit Home & Away Routines with the Home app.
-To use Home & Away Routines you will need to migrate your Nest account to a Google account.
+To use Home & Away Routines you'll need to migrate your Nest Account to a Google Account.

 Important: All people in this home in the Home app can view and edit Home & Away Routines.